 Hooking onto the fact that 50% of 18 to 49-year-olds turn to their mobile device first to watch online video, YouTube has upped its mobile advertising efforts – a move that will both pay off for brands and engage mobile users a lot better through short, snackable video content.

 Other insights from Nielsen’s latest report show over 90% of 18 to 49-year-olds use a smartphone or tablet when watching TV – so for aligning brand awareness with TV advertising, this could be a strong tool for driving surges in traffic through to site.

 Finally, Pinterest rolls out advertising for UK brands

 It’s been a long time coming (Promoted Pins launched in the US last January!), but finally Pinterest has started rolling out Promoted Pins for UK advertisers.
 However, hold off on the party poppers for now – Pinterest is still only working with selected partners, including Tesco, Made.com and Manchester United.

 When they are rolled out to everyone, advertisers will be able to serve these native pins and track (via conversion pixel) the user’s purchase journey from platform to site.
 With reports last year indicating UK users pin up to 1.6 billion times a day, there’s some real potential for e-commerce brands to inspire and engage the pinning community through paid amplification.

 So, there it is!
-Lots of exciting advances in the socio-sphere to look forward to, but if you’re wanting to know more or just starting out in paid social (our beginner’s guide to targeting on Facebook is a great place to start!), drop us an email to chat all things social.
+Lots of exciting advances in the socio-sphere to look forward to, but if you’re wanting to know more or just starting out in paid social, drop us an email to chat all things social.